RiahiParisa/website/content/authors/admin/_index.md

 My name is Arslan Zaidi and I'm a statistical geneticist at the University of Pennsylvania.
 I'm interested in understanding how demographic processes such as admixture, population bottlenecks, expansions, non-random mating, and selection shape genetic variation underlying complex traits in humans.

 I am from Pakistan, where I completed my undergraduate degree in genetics from the University of Karachi under the mentorship of Dr. Ahsan Vahidy.
 My graduate work, which I did with <a href="http://anth.la.psu.edu/research/research-labs/genomics/the-lab/people">Mark Shriver</a>&nbsp;at Penn State, focused on studying the evolutionary genetics of physical traits such as skin pigmentation and 3D facial shape.
 Then I did a postdoc with <a href="http://www.bx.psu.edu/makova_lab/">Kateryna Makova</a>, also at Penn State, where I studied the transmission dynamics of mitochondrial DNA heteroplasmies in human families, and mito-nuclear interactions in admixed populations.
-Currently, I'm a postdoc with <a href="https://www.med.upenn.edu/mathieson-lab/">Iain Mathieson</a> at The University of Pennsylvania.
+Currently, I'm an NIH K99/R00 postdoctoral fellow with <a href="https://www.med.upenn.edu/mathieson-lab/">Iain Mathieson</a> at The University of Pennsylvania.
 I'm studying how human demographic history and population stratification impact the inference of complex trait architecture.
 I am also investigating whether or not (and to what extent) mitochondrial-nuclear epistasis contribute to phenotypic variation in humans.

 You can reach me at aazaidi [at] pennmedicine [dot] upenn [dot] edu.